 There’s no denying that giving presentations can fill you with anxiety.
 Standing in front of an audience with all eyes upon you can be nerve-wracking.
 But if it’s any consolation you should know that all good presenters have nerves before an event.

 The difference is they don’t suffer from them.
 They manage their nervous energy to benefit their presentation.
-So when they are giving presentations all that energy is channelled into the task of presenting.
+So when they are to give a presentation, PowerPoint or Keynote, all that energy is channelled into the task of presenting.

 You can do the same with this presenting tip.

 Tell yourself that you are the best presenter.
 Tell yourself that you are the speaker your audience wants to listen to.
-Remind yourself that only you can deliver your presentation.
-You can always overcome anxious moments by your own positive thinking.
+Remind yourself that only you can give your presentation.
+Because you really don’t want to suffer with presentation depression.
+So, you can always overcome anxious moments by your own positive thinking.

-And then before the presentation, aim to get your breathing under control.
+And then before the actual presentation, aim to get your breathing under control.
 Take long deep breaths and exhale slowly.
 Perform these exercises several times before you are ready to present.
-And when you are giving presentations, don’t rush.
-Maintain a strong flow to your presentation with plenty of pauses.
+And when you are in front of your audience, don’t rush.
+So, maintain a strong flow to your presentation with plenty of pauses.
 Your breathing will be the better for it.
+Of course, we have an example with this Kate Winslet acceptance speech at the Golden Globe Awards.

 You shouldn’t be afraid of nerves before your presentation.
 Aim to manage them with:

-Ensure that you are giving presentations with confidence and style.
+Ensure that you give presentations with confidence and style.

-You can learn more skills and techniques about giving presentations when you join a presentation training course at one of more than 40 training centres in the UK.
+You can learn more skills and techniques about giving presentations when you join a presentation training course at one of more than 40 training centres in the UK., so please don’t hesitate to get in touch.

 “When a sermon at length comes to an end, people rise and praise God, and they feel the same way after many other speeches.